thinkinglabs/thinkinglabs.github.io/_posts/2022-09-28-the-practices-that-make-continuous-integration-building.md

 In that case, the only way of knowing if the application still works is by relying on time-consuming, repetitive, dull manual regression testing.
 It is a waste of time and energy.
 Moreover, it is a waste of the Test Engineers' value.
 It might even introduce burnout due to either boring work or being pressured to execute manual testing within an impossible time frame.

-Because we now depend on time-consuming manual testing, we cannot [Commit Frequently]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-6-commit-frequently) any more into [*Mainline*](#mainline).
+Because we now depend on time-consuming manual testing, we cannot [Commit Frequently]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-6-commit-frequently) anymore into [*Mainline*](#mainline).
 As a consequence, we are starting to batch up work.
 From [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing), we know that big batches drive down throughput and increase time to market.
 Also, on-demand production releases are not possible anymore, reducing even more throughput.

 To gain confidence we are not breaking any existing functionality while committing extremely frequently into *Mainline*, we want:

-- to have enough automated tests to acquire assurance, for that reason we want many of them;
+- to have enough automated tests to receive enough feedback on whether the behaviour has been changed (in an intended way or not), for that reason, we want many of them, but they still need to be fast;
-- and when automated tests pass, they give us enough certainty that we have not introduced a breaking change, on that account they need to be of high quality,
+- and when automated tests pass, they give us enough certainty that we have not introduced a breaking change, on that account they need to be of high quality.
+Watch out for tests that always pass regardless of changes, or tests that do not test what they promised to test or tests that do not give sufficient clear output to diagnose what changed or does not work.

+Note, it is perfectly fine to delete automated tests when they do not serve anymore as adequate change detectors or never did in the first place.

-I want to be very clear here.
+That said, I want to be very clear here.
 These vast amounts of automated tests are not here to eliminate Test Engineers.
 On the contrary, Test Engineers will be of immense value in designing these tests and defining the required acceptance criteria.

 As [Seb Rose](https://twitter.com/sebrose) appropriately remarked, if we have lots of tests, does that automatically mean we have the right tests?
 Obviously, no. Many tests do not mean high-quality tests.
 It could be we have lots of tests but little feedback because they test the wrong things.
 Or we have few tests but excellent feedback because they test the precise right things.
 A good mix of roles (Product Manager, Test Engineers, Software Engineers, Operations Engineers, UX Designers) together with [Example Mapping](https://cucumber.io/blog/bdd/example-mapping-introduction/) should ensure the correct things get tested.